Ningzewang12138/Multi-Agent-System/MAS/masgui/README.md

 You want to help me make this project even better?
 Great, help is always appresheated.

-Ollama App is created using [Flutter](https://flutter.dev), a modern and robust frontend framework designed to make a single codebase run on multiple target platforms.
+Baymin is created using [Flutter](https://flutter.dev), a modern and robust frontend framework designed to make a single codebase run on multiple target platforms.
 The framework itself is based on the [Dart](https://dart.dev) programming language.

 Read more in the [Contribution Guide](https://github.com/JHubi1/ollama-app/wiki/Contributing).